 There are a few things that I’m really impressed and some others that I’m somewhat disappointed.

-Good news is that I was able to use my Yongnuo remote triggers and flashes with the A7 II and that all my E-mount (APS-C) lenses can be used as well, with some compromises, though.
-I’ll write about these topics shortly.
+Good news is that I was able to use my Yongnuo remote triggers and flashes with the A7 II and that all my E-mount (APS-C) lenses can be used as well, however in crop mode.

 For now, here is one portrait I took today.
 Wait until I tell you what lens I used, you’ll be impressed…